-To create new jobs and new to market products in the West of England Local Enterprise Partnership area.
+To create new jobs and new to market products in the West of England area.

 To generate R&D activity in the West of England that would not otherwise have taken place.

 To grow the West of England economy, encouraging investment from the private sector.

 I4G is a grant funding programme run by the University of the West of England, Bristol.
-Developed using the European Regional Development Fund (ERDF), it supports small and medium sized enterprises (SMEs) in the West of England to develop innovative products, processes and services.
+Developed using the European Regional Development Fund (ERDF), it supports small and medium sized enterprises (SMEs) in the West of England to develop innovative products, processes, technologies and services.

-Applicants to the I4G programme can request grants with a value of between £10,000 and £75,000, to cover up to 35% of the total cost of a research and development project - on the condition that this funded activity results in the creation of new jobs in the region.
+Applicants to the I4G programme can request grants with a value of between £10,000 and £75,000, to cover up to 35% of the total cost of a research and development (R&D) project - on the condition that this funded activity results in the creation of new jobs in the region.

 SMEs operating in any sector, with a presence in Bristol, Bath and North-East Somerset, North Somerset and South Gloucestershire can apply.

-More information can be found d on the FAQs and Eligibility webpages.
-I4G also ran in 2014 and 2015 - you can view case studies of some of the beneficiairies here.
+More information can be found on the FAQs and Eligibility webpages.
+I4G also ran in 2014, 2015 and 2017 - you can view case studies of some of the beneficiairies here.
 The underlying objectives of the scheme are: